docs

 When should a payment poster call the payer versus working the ERA in the system?

 Payer contact is the right next step when a PLB recoupment (WO or FB) arrives without a reference claim number, when a CLP carries a claim status code the billing system does not recognize, when a denial CARC requires documentation the system cannot retrieve (like a prior authorization reference that was never recorded), or when the BPR balance fails and the source of the discrepancy is not evident from the parsed segments.
-The ERA file itself should always be reviewed first — most of the information a payment poster needs for standard adjustment routing is in the CAS group codes and CARC codes.
-Payer contact is most productive when the ERA data is insufficient, not when it has not been read carefully yet.
+Review the ERA file first; most of what a payment poster needs for standard adjustment routing is in the CAS group codes and CARC codes.
+Payer contact pays off when the ERA data is genuinely insufficient, not when it has not been read carefully yet.

 How does Medi handle ERAs that come from multiple payers in one file batch?